 Throw it in, and you will see the server in the background have fun analyzing this .APK while you sit back and relax.

-All wrapped up now be sure you are aware of the OWASP Mobile Security Checklist this is essential to making sure you cover your bases as a pentester.
+Be sure you are aware of the OWASP Mobile Security Checklist this is essential to making sure you cover your bases as a pentester.
 You are not required to know everything, but you are required to have to know how and where to find EVERYTHING.

 Here is the certificate for the Application which you are able to make sure it is up to industry standards.